MohamedAsfar/Employee_Absenteeism/README.md

 ---

-## DEFINE
+## Overview

-Absenteeism refers to the habitual non-presence of an employee at his or her job.
-Possible causes of over-absenteeism include job dissatisfaction, ongoing personal issues, and chronic medical problems.
-Regardless of the root cause, a worker who exhibits a long-term pattern of being absent may tarnish his reputation, which may consequently threaten his long-term employability.
-However, some forms of absence from work are legally protected and cannot be grounds for termination.
-In company's point of view, the key performance index is finding the resons for absenteeism.
-Therefore the reasons for absenteeism are analyzed and a machine learning model is created to know what all factors majorly contribute to Absenteeism in workplace.
+The total yearly expense lost in productivity due to absenteeism in a workplace is about 24.2 billion (Grace Madlinger, 2018).
+The elevated risk of being unemployed during the COVID-19 scenario causes depression and illness in employees.
+As per CareerBuilder's yearly overview, the probability of an employee being absent for more hours has increased by 40% when compared to the last year.
+The main reason behind this project is to help the organizations predict employee absenteeism so that it can take appropriate measures to prevent a decline in productivity.
+A dataset is taken from the 365datascience website and a machine learning model is built using classification algorithms, with significant variables like “Reasons for Absenteeism” and “Absenteeism in hours”, to predict whether the employee is excessively absent or not.
+The best model Logistic Regression is selected based on accuracy (74%) and the process of data manipulation is made smooth by integrating Python with SQL.
+Further, the predicted outputs are analyzed in Tableau which helps to scrutinize details of the employee in-depth.

 ---
 ## DISCOVER
-The Absenteeism  dataset is collected from Kaggle.com .
-The dataset consists of 700 rows and 12 columns.
-The following table gives a description of the categories in the dataset.
+The entire dataset was collected from 365DataScience.com.
+It consists of twelve columns and seven hundred rows.
+The following Table 1 explains each variable in detail.
 | Variable  | Data type |
 | ------------- | ------------- |
 | ID  | Integer  |